Sannie Overly

 Sannie Louise Overly (born July 2, 1966) is an American lawyer, engineer, and politician.
-A member of the Democratic Party, Overly served in the Kentucky House of Representatives, representing the 72nd district.
-She was the Democratic caucus chair from 2013 to 2017 (fifth-ranking in the majority), and is the first woman to serve in a leadership role in the Kentucky House.
+A member of the Democratic Party, Overly served in the Kentucky House of Representatives, representing Kentucky's 72nd House district.
+She served as House Majority Caucus Chair from 2013 to 2017, and is the first woman to serve in a leadership role in the Kentucky House.
 She was the Democratic Party nominee for lieutenant governor of Kentucky in 2015, and was elected chair of the Kentucky Democratic Party in 2016.

 Early life and education

 Overly was born in Millersburg, Kentucky, and graduated from Bourbon County High School.
 Overly graduated from the University of Kentucky College of Engineering with a Bachelor of Science in civil engineering in 1989, and the University of Louisville School of Law with a Juris Doctor in 1993.

 Career

 Overly served as president of the Bourbon County Bar Association and of the Paris–Bourbon County Historic Society.
 She worked as an engineer for the Kentucky Transportation Cabinet.

 Overly ran in a special election to the Kentucky House of Representatives to succeed Carolyn Belcher as representative of the 72nd district.
 She won the election on January 8, 2008, and was sworn in on January 11.
-In 2009, Greg Stumbo, the speaker of the Kentucky House, appointed Overly to chair the Budget Review Subcommittee, which has oversight over the state's roads.
+In 2009, Greg Stumbo, Speaker of the Kentucky House, appointed Overly to chair the Budget Review Subcommittee, which has oversight over the state's roads.
 She became the first woman to chair the budget subcommittee.
 At the start of the 2013 session, Overly was elected caucus chair by her Democratic House colleagues, who chose her over incumbent chair Robert Damron, making her the first woman to hold a leadership position in the Kentucky House.
+She is the last Democrat to hold this office since the Republican Party took the majority in 2017.